carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 - Low (lowest price of the stock for the day) <br>
 - Close (price of the stock at close) <br>
 - Volume (the trading volume of the stock for the day) <br>
-- Adj Close (the adjusted close price)* <br>
+- Adj Close (the adjusted close price) <br>

-* the adjusted close price will be different from the "Close" price when a company chooses to split the stock, give dividends, etc...
+note: the adjusted close price will be different from the "Close" price when a company chooses to split the stock, give dividends, etc...

 Other comments about the data:
 - The data in the csv files begin with the latest trade day.
 Visualizing this data untouched, the graph will show a downward trend for stocks with increasing prices.
 The data will need to be re-organized to show a proper linear progression through time.